Motorcycle Accident Attorney Dedicated To Helping Accident Victims In Indiana

 When it comes to road traffic accidents, motorcycles see more than their fair share of accidents, and the numbers of incidents seem to be rising.
-2017 saw a 47% increase in fatal collisions from the previous year, bringing the total to 147 – the most significant single annual increase in fifteen years.
-Motorcycle accidents in Indiana are on the rise, and so you must know what you can do if you find yourself a victim.
+2017 saw a 47% increase in fatal collisions from the previous year, bringing the total to 147 – the most significant single annual increase in 15 years.
+Motorcycle accidents in Indiana are on the rise, so you must know what you can do if you find yourself a victim.

-What Are The Main Causes of Motorcycle Crashes?
+What Are The Main Causes Of Motorcycle Crashes?

 Accidents can happen at any time, but the following factors increase the likelihood of a crash occurring and form the most common causes of motorcycle accidents:

 - Texting while driving: One of the primary causes of motorcycle accidents is drivers using their mobile devices while in charge of a vehicle.
 This means that concentration is taken away from the road, and this loss of concentration is a leading cause of accidents; drivers are less likely to see a motorcyclist until it is too late.

 - Drunk drivers: One of the most common causes of collisions, drivers under the influence of drugs and alcohol are responsible for thousands of deaths per year.

 - Breaking traffic laws: Some drivers prefer to take the laws into their own hands and will disobey driving and road regulations.
 From speeding and racing to running red lights, illegal driving is a major factor in many road traffic incidents – especially those involving motorcycles.